Originally published on 3rd November 2016

 There’s always at least a little trepidation when you cast on the first few stitches or make the first cut into the fabric when you’re just beginning to realise a design.
 And no matter how experienced you are, long you’ve practiced, checked your numbers, tested it out…whatever…it’s always a test or revision of how well you can get from A to Z. Not even B: Z!
 The nervousness is normalised, but the reaction never dulls or fades.
 It will be there for as long as you put your heart and soul into whatever you create.

-To the left is Baby Westcott.
+Above is Baby Westcott.
 This was nearly 2 repeats of the central panel in, and I was beginning to get a sense of the scale of the shawl.
 I was feeling happy about the balance I talked about in the previous post; the quietness of the side panels working in harmony with the elaborate central panel.
 The only real unknown was how the design elements would work when in full scale, and the changes I might have to make to the final pattern.

 In one respect, this is an occupational challenge when designing knitwear: unlike straight-up, hardcore fashion design, you don’t have the benefit of a toile or first pattern to really see and analyze what’s working well.
 For me, the pattern cutting elements are much the same: stitches are pixels, the lines created on blotter paper are vectors.
 Both require precision and good technical knowledge.
 Fashion fabrics, however, don’t take as long to make up, and because of this saved time it is possible to sit at the sewing machine and make up a toile in calico, the first sample in a fabric similar to the final fabric…and so on, checking and testing, adjusting for fit, taking adjustments back to the first pattern so that one ends up with a final garment and pattern as perfect as they can possibly be, ready for production.